Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Introduction

 Meanwhile, a flourishing sub-field in machine learning, called the reinforcement learning (RL), has been skyrocketing and has proved its powerfulness in various tasks; see \cite{Silver_2017}, and the references therein.
-Contrary to the SL, the RL does not require a pre-labelled dataset for training.
+Contrary to the supervised learning, the RL does not require a pre-labelled dataset for training.
 Instead, in the RL, an {\it agent interacts} with an {\it environment}, by sequentially {\it observing states}, {\it taking}, as well as {\it revising}, {\it actions}, and {\it collecting rewards}.
 Without possessing any prior knowledge of the environment, the agent needs to, {\it explore} the environment while {\it exploit} the collected reward signals, for learning.
-For a representative monograph of RL, see \cite{Sutton_2018}.
+For a representative monograph of RL, see \cite{Sutton_2018}; for its broad applications in economics, game theory, operations research, and finance, see the recent survey paper by \cite{Charpentier_2021}.

 The mechanism of RL resembles how a hedging agent hedges any contingent claim dynamically.
-Indeed, the hedging agent could not know the true market environment, but could only observe states from the environment, take a hedging strategy, and learn from reward signals to progressively improve the hedging strategy. {\bf This paper explores the possibility on applying the RL to effectively hedge a guarantee rider of variable annuities.}
+Indeed, the hedging agent could not know any specifics of the market environment, but could only observe states from the environment, take a hedging strategy, and learn from reward signals to progressively improve the hedging strategy.
+However, in the context of hedging, if an insurer builds a hedging agent based on a certain RL method, called RL agent hereafter, and allows this infant RL agent to interact and learn from the market environment right away, the insurer could bear enormous financial loss while the infant RL agent is still exploring the environment before it could effectively exploit the reward signals.
+Moreover, provided that the insurer could not know any specifics of the market environment as well, she could not supply any information derived from theoretical models to the infant RL agent, and thus the agent could only obtain the reward signals via the realized terminal profit and loss, based on the realized net liability and hedging portfolio value; these signals should not be effective for an infant RL agent to learn from the market environment.